RascalTwo/npm-dependency-backdater/README.md

 - `--silent`
   - Whether to suppress logging
+- `--tui`
+  - Whether to use a text-based user interface (TUI) instead of the command line
 - `--strip-prefixes`
   - Whether to strip the (>=, <=, >, <, ~, ^) prefixes from the updated versions
 - `--interactive`